RZRussel/KalmanFilter/README.md

 ```[49, 49, 4, rad(25)]```.
 But for the states where sonar data are too incorrect the corresponding variance was
 replaced with high one (1e+6) to give the sensor less trust.

+Plots below demonstrates estimation of the robot position (x,y) from different sources and comparison with result of application of the particular filter.
+To display the sonar data x coordinate was chosen the same as for camera.

 ![Extended Kalman Filter result](https://s17.postimg.org/bge7sd0pb/ekf.png)

 ![Unscented Kalman Filter result](https://s17.postimg.org/yhusy4fsf/ukf.png)